You are here: Home Finances Fund Raising How To Give A ...

 • Ask for donations if people are unable to come.

 • If you are looking to pay a medical bill, let people know.
-If the creditor is a not-for-profit, they may be able to get a charitable deduction.
+If the creditor is a not-for-profit, the person who makes a contribution may be able to get a charitable deduction if the check is payable to the not-for-profit.
 At the least, the expense could be considered to be a medical expense for tax purposes.
 (For information about medical expenses and taxes, click here.)

 • Place a big bowl or other receptacle near the front door for people to put their donations in.